 While it might be easy for some readers to read and remember a good chunk of what they read – whether they enjoyed the book or not – it’s, however, super difficult for others to recall books, plots, or even characters in the story.

 Does this mean that there’s something wrong with you if you can’t remember everything you’ve read?
 Absolutely not!
 The human brain is tricky like that and it’s part of its defense mechanism to let go of some information to make room for other data.
-Forgetting something you’ve read (even if you’ve done it fairly recently) is very common — especially in avid readers.
+Forgetting something you’ve read (even if you’ve done it fairly recently) is very common — especially among avid readers.

-Even though it’s physically normal, it doesn’t mean that there aren’t easy ways to retain more of what you’ve read.
 In this article, we will take a closer look at some handy tips and tricks on how to remember what you read including the lists of books that you have also read, which is also extremely important.

 If you feel a bit down because of this issue, you’re not alone — not remembering what they’ve read is a real problem that’s costing most people a remarkable reading experience.
-In fact, it might be the factor that’s been contributing to the declining number of book readers over the years!

 So, how can you – whether you are an avid reader or simply just starting out – ensure that you get the best out of your reading experience by remembering what you have read?